dora-lee/seneca-prg550-2022-spring/setup/install-packages-for-ml.md

     # normal jupyter startup
     ssh -L 8888:localhost:8888 pi@<your_pi's_hostname>.local

-    # if jupyter starts with port 8889, setup port forwarding on port 8889
+    # if jupyter starts with port 8889, setup PC port 8889 forwarding to Pi's port 8889 (use Juypter's URL directly)
     ssh -L 8889:localhost:8889 pi@<your_pi's_hostname>.local

+    # if jupyter starts with port 8889, setup PC port 8888 forwarding to Pi's port 8889 (update Jupyter's URL to localhost:8888)
+    ssh -L 8888:localhost:8889 pi@<your_pi's_hostname>.local
     ```

 1. From your PC's web browser connect to the indicated url.
 From the above example, connect with this url: